Imo Incident

 The Imo Incident, (Note: "Imo" refers to the 19th year in the sexagenary cycle, which was traditionally used in East Asia as a calendar and used to date significant events.
 It corresponds to the year 1882.) also sometimes known as the Imo Mutiny, Soldier's riot or Jingo-gunran in Japanese, was a violent uprising and riot in Seoul beginning in 1882, by soldiers of the Joseon Army who were later joined by disaffected members of the wider Korean population.
 The revolt broke out in part due to King Gojong's support for reform and modernization, as well as the employment of Japanese military advisors.
 Some sources credit rumors as the spark which ignited violence, where many Korean soldiers were worried by the prospect of incorporating Japanese officers in a new army structure.
-The trigger for the riot is largely attributed to a reaction about unpaid soldiers wages, who found sand and bad rice in soldiers' rations.
-At the time, soldiers could be paid in rice as it was used in place of currency.
+The trigger for the riot is largely attributed to a reaction about unpaid soldiers' wages, who found sand and bad rice in soldiers' rations.
+At the time, soldiers could be paid in rice.